LucasionGS/Toxen3/changenotes.md

 Bug fixes
 - Fixed `Progress bar: Show milliseconds` showing weirdly and pushing other elements when a song is playing.
+- Fixed Toxen crashing when importing the first song in an empty music folder.

 ## 1.3.3 - 2022-06-17
 - Added alternative Toxen icon.